1Revenger1/NVCAP-Calculator/README.md

   * 0B: Laptop-class GPU
   * 0E: 300 series+ MacBook Air/Low end
   * 0F: 300 series+ MacBook Pro/iMac/High End

+Once the values are set as you want, select `c` and it will dump the NVCAP value.

 ## Credits
 * Khronokernel - For answering way to many questions about old graphics cards and macs